-In Tajweed, students learn various aspects and rules that contribute to the accurate and beautiful recitation of the Quran.
-Tajweed encompasses the study of phonetics, pronunciation, articulation, and the application of specific rules to ensure the proper recitation of Arabic letters and words.
-Here are some key areas covered in the study of Tajweed:
+In Tajwid, students learn various aspects and rules that contribute to the accurate and beautiful recitation of the Quran.
+Tajwid encompasses the study of phonetics, pronunciation, articulation, and the application of specific rules to ensure the proper recitation of Arabic letters and words.
+Here are some key areas covered in the study of Tajwid:

 - Arabic Phonetics